exactly-once/workshop/NewExercises/Exercise-12/README.md

  public List<Guid> ProcessedMessages { get; set; } = new List<Guid>();
 ```
 * Go to the `BookPaymentHandler` and `CancelPaymentHandler` and modify the deduplication logic to use message Ids.
 At the end of the message processing in the handler, but before the `Order` is persisted, include the Id of the message being processed in the `ProcessedMessages` collection.
 At the beginning of the handler code check if the message already exists in the collection.
 If so, return without doing anything in the handler.

+What aspect of a message handler is missing in this exercise?